Incident: Hurricane Harvey

 - FNS approved the Texas Health and Human Services Commission's (HHSC) request to operate a Disaster Supplemental Nutrition Assistance Program (D-SNAP) in 39 counties that were impacted by Hurricane Harvey.
-The D-SNAP application period will begin on Wednesday, Sept.
+The D-SNAP application period began on Wednesday, Sept.
 13, 2017, through Tuesday, Sept.
 19, 2017, in 11 counties: Dewitt, Gonzalez, Jasper, Karnes, Kleberg, Lavaca, Matagorda, Newton, Orange, Sabine and Tyler.
-Application sites will operate from 8am - 7pm each day of the application period.
-Eligible households will receive 2 months of D-SNAP benefits.
-Click here for more information on D-SNAP application sites.
+Application sites operated from 8 am - 7 pm each day of the application period.
+Eligible households received 2 months of D-SNAP benefits.
+Click here for more information on the D-SNAP application sites.

 - FNS also approved the State request to issue automatic supplements to ongoing SNAP households in 39 counties that received a presidential declaration of disaster for individual assistance.
 FNS approved the automatic issuance of 2 months of disaster supplemental benefits.
-Ongoing SNAP households in other counties affected by Hurricane Harvey that have not been included in a presidential declaration of disaster for individual assistance, may request disaster supplements on an individual basis via signed affidavit attesting to their disaster losses.
-Ongoing households already receiving the maximum monthly SNAP allotment for their household size are not eligible for disaster supplements, as no household may receive more than the maximum allotment during the benefit period.
+Ongoing SNAP households in other counties affected by Hurricane Harvey that were not included in a presidential declaration of disaster for individual assistance, may have requested disaster supplements on an individual basis via signed affidavit attesting to their disaster losses.
+Ongoing households already receiving the maximum monthly SNAP allotment for their household size were not eligible for disaster supplements, as no household may receive more than the maximum allotment during the benefit period.

 - On September 1, the Texas Health and Human Services Commission (HHSC) issued all September 2017 SNAP benefits to SNAP households in the 29 counties that received a Presidential Major Disaster Declaration.

 - In addition, on September 1, HHSC issued automatic, mass replacement of August 2017 SNAP benefits to SNAP households in the 29 declared counties.
 The mass replacement benefits were issued to replace food that was purchased with August 2017 SNAP benefits that was destroyed due to the disaster.
 Replacement benefits were automatically issued to all regular SNAP households in the affected counties, by means of an automated credit to their Electronic Benefits Transfer (EBT) cards.
-Households that have already received replacement benefits based on a signed affidavit of loss are excluded from the mass replacement process.
+Households that had balready received replacement benefits based on a signed affidavit of loss were excluded from the mass replacement process.

-FNS has approved an extension of the State’s hot foods waiver to allow households to continue to purchase hot foods and hot food products prepared for immediate consumption with their SNAP EBT benefits at SNAP authorized retailers through October 31, 2017.
-The extension applies all SNAP authorized retail food stores in the State of Texas.
+- FNS approved an extension of the State’s hot foods waiver to allow households to continue to purchase hot foods and hot food products prepared for immediate consumption with their SNAP EBT benefits at SNAP authorized retailers through October 31, 2017.
+The extension applied to all SNAP authorized retail food stores in the State of Texas.